USN-Gjengen/USN-PRG/Step-by-step.md

 If you wish to add the text alignment extension that we have used in Sublime before, you can get that here: [Alignment](https://marketplace.visualstudio.com/items?itemName=annsk.alignment)

-### **Adding EasyGraphics.jar**
+### **Adding libraries**
-To let Visual Studio Code understand that we have EasyGraphics, we need to add a reference to [easygraphics.jar](https://dbsys.info/programmering/easygraphics/nedlasting.html).
-The file is included in this repository, but feel free to download it yourself if you want it directly from the source.
+To let Visual Studio Code understand what libraries we have, we need to add a reference to them.

 1. Open Visual Studio Code, and press "`CTRL + ,`" (control comma).
 This will open the settings page.
 1. Press the "Open Settings (JSON)" icon in the top right ![image](https://user-images.githubusercontent.com/26272249/135271284-cf0a5c26-1c04-4c2a-9e43-f02a081be00c.png)